Seeed-Studio/wiki-documents/docs/Spartan-Edge-Accelerator-Board.md

     You can also power both the SEA board and the Arduino at the same time, but please make sure you have set the Power Mode Position to **OFF**.
 Only then, the system power will be isolated, and you can power the Arduino and SEA board separately.

-#### Software
+-------

+#### Spartan Edge Accelerator Board ESP32 Boot

 Firstly, to work with Arduino, we should load bitstream(FPGA Logic) from SD Card to the on-board FPGA(xc7s15).
 The following library will show you how to do this via on-board ESP32.

--------

-##### Spartan Edge Accelerator Board ESP32 Boot

 a library for Spartan Edge Accelerator Board